 Native Ports

 py-scm is the reference linear-Gaussian implementation, but it is not the only runtime we maintain.
-The same continuous reasoning surface is also available in the C#, Java, C++, and TypeScript/JavaScript Darkstar ports in the darkstar-bbn superproject.
+The same continuous reasoning surface is also available in maintained C#, Java, C++, TypeScript/JavaScript, R, Julia, Go, Rust, Octave, Swift, Ruby, and Lua ports.

 The maintained continuous surface targets parity for: